Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-You may contact our office for the application that you need at 651-213-8550 or by email or download and print the Homestead Application (PDF).
-This application may be printed then either brought into or mailed to our office.
+You may contact our office for the application that you need by calling 651-213-8550 or by sending us an email.
+The application can also be downloaded from our website, completed, printed then either brought into or mailed to our office.
 Do not email or fax the application to us.
+Please review our Homestead Page to find the correct Homestead Application that you need.

 Estimated Market Value - This value is what the assessor estimates your property would likely sell for on the open market.
 State law requires assessors to value property at 100% of market value.